infinity0/msg-notes/causal/04-state.rst

 It's fairly straightforward to check that this satisfies our invariants above.
 To check symmetry with respect to {a, b}, it helps to draw a Venn diagram.

-This is well defined for all arguments, and no conflicts can result from this algorithm.
-Looks like we got lucky, great!
-So let's use this for now as our state data type, and proceed onto other topics.
+We're in luck - this is well-defined for all arguments, and no conflicts can result from this algorithm.
+So let's use this for now as our state data type, and continue with the rest of the merge algorithm.

 .. [#mhst] If the `state` data type does not allow `undo` operations, then we
     can get by without knowing history.
 This is exactly how state-based CRDTs